 What is the difference between “Tier 1” and “Tier 2”?

 Large, urban hospitals that represent 80 percent of hospital beds are in their own tier with more robust discounts.
-We’re calling these larger hospitals Tier 1, and approximately 3 million Washingtonians will have access to free hospital care at Tier 1 hospitals, and another 1 million will have access to discounted care.
-The smaller independent hospitals and rural hospitals — which represent only about 20 percent of the beds around the state — are in Tier 2, and offer slightly smaller discounts.
+These larger hospitals are referred to as Tier 1.
+The smaller independent hospitals and rural hospitals — which represent about 20 percent of the beds around the state — are in Tier 2 and offer slightly smaller discounts.
+You can find a list of hospitals by tier on the state Department of Health website.

 When I had hospital care, I received two different bills — one from the hospital, and one from the physician.
 Are both bills eligible for financial assistance under the charity care law?